juandigomez/CalExecAI/README.md

 # AI Calendar Assistant with Autogen

-A console-based AI calendar assistant built with Autogen that helps manage your schedule through natural language interactions.
+An AI calendar assistant built with Autogen that helps manage your schedule through natural language interactions.

 ## Features
 - Natural language processing for CRUD calendar operations